16 September 2022

 Reflexion and discussions

-The workshop consists of exercises such as mnemo- and visualisation techniques, improvisation and re-telling.
+The workshop consists of mnemo- and visualization techniques, improvisation, and retelling.
 Participants will use storyboarding and story mapping to familiarize themselves and others with the structure of the story.
 All of the work is based on non-text bound telling.

-The course is open to anyone interested in oral storytelling- no previous experience is necessary.
+The course is open to anyone interested in oral storytelling.
+No previous experience is required.